 The multicolored design is equally impactful.
 The colors are bright and eye-catching.
 The shape is modern and elegant.
 This is definitely a colorful design that can hold its own.
 It's reminiscent of the older logo but with a clean and futuristic twist.

 The beautiful logotype and modern window symbol catapult Microsoft forward into a new era of global technological innovation, experiences, and dominance.
-This design truly did change the brand as a whole, giving it a new look and feel while still holding that same authenticity and integrity it always had.
+This design truly did change the brand as a whole, giving it a new look and feel while still holding the same authenticity and integrity it always had.

 Microsoft makes a profound statement with its redesigned logo.
 It’s strong, sleek and minimal.
 It’s modern, colorful and powerful.